-The panel determined therefore that a suspension order is the appropriate sanction which would both protect the public and satisfy the wider public interest.
-Accordingly, the panel determined to impose a suspension order for a period of 6 months would provide Mr Round with an opportunity to engage with the NMC, provide any evidence of learning in relation to the failings found proved at the substantive hearing and evidence of his insight as to how his failings have impacted patients and public confidence in the nursing profession.
+The panel determined therefore that a suspension order is the appropriate sanction which would continue to both protect the public and satisfy the wider public interest.
+Accordingly, the panel determined to impose a suspension order for the period of 3 months would provide Mr Round with an opportunity to engage with the NMC.
 It considered this to be the most appropriate and proportionate sanction available.